How can we help?

 - Record: This will record the show you have selected in the guide.
 You can record as far ahead as the guide allows, but it will only record the one show you have highlighted.

 - Add to Favorites: This option will add the current channel to your favorites.
-When you go back to the menu and select the Guide, you’ll see a Favorites tab with only the channels you’ve added, making it easier to find your preferred channels.
+When you go back to the menu and select Channels, you can use the left and right arrow keys to select which Favorites list you want to look at showing you only the channels youâve added, making it easier to find your preferred channels.

 By using these features, you can customize your viewing experience and make it easier to navigate and enjoy the WCTV app!
+For a more in depth look into all the new features of our Gen 2 app take a look at our WCTV Key Features Guide.

 Cirrinity Protect App